larksuite/rich-text-vista/README.md

 Usage
 -----

-RichTextVista offers multiple input formats (raw string, HTML, Markdown, even from scratch) for seamless integration across flexible scenarios.
+RichTextVista accepts multiple standard formats (raw string, HTML, Markdown) while exposing its Markdown-based Abstract Syntax Tree (AST) specification, enabling users to independently transform custom data structures into this canonical representation – ensuring seamless integration across flexible scenarios through unified processing.

 **How RichTextVista Works**

 The flexibility of RichTextVista allows you to work with various input formats, making it easy to integrate with different content sources.
 Whether you start from scratch by building the AST directly, or feed the component with HTML or Markdown strings, the parsing process converts the input into a unified AST (Node) representation.
 This AST is then used to render the rich text UI, ensuring consistent and accurate display of your content.
 The ability to implement custom styles further enhances the adaptability of the component, allowing for tailored text presentations that meet specific design requirements.

-### Start with AST Input / from Scratch
+### Start with AST Input / Start from Scratch

 You can build the rich text directly by constructing the AST (Abstract Syntax Tree) nodes.
 This approach allows you to have full control over the structure and styling of the text.
 It is most useful when you do not have a standardized format as your initial input, so it is best to build directly from this standardized AST.
 You start by creating Node objects and assembling them into a tree, which represents the rich text.